julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--parseVotes.md

 public Election->parseVotes ( string $input [, bool $isFile = false] ): int
 ```

 Import votes from a text source.
-If any invalid vote is found inside, nothing are registered.
+If any invalid vote is found inside, nothing is registered.

 #### **input:** *`string`*